 Ask students to share their noticings with two or three other students (small group) and to identify (1) two or three observations everyone in the group had and (2) one observation that only one or two group members noticed.
 You may choose to create a class list of observations.

-Note: Students have probably heard about water surface tension but may not be able to use that science idea to explain why the water behaves the way it does on the ISS.
-If students don't bring up surface tension, that's OK.
+Note: Students have probably heard about water surface tension, but may not be able to use that science idea to explain why the water behaves the way it does on the ISS.
+If students don't bring up surface tension, that's okay.

 Ask students to create an initial model to explain why the water squeezed from the pouch formed a sphere that the candy was able to stick to/sit on.